Voice Actor Of Apu From ‘The Simpsons’ Willing To ‘Step Aside’ From Role In Midst Of Controversy

-Now, with Apu’s voice actor Hank Azaria stepping into the spotlight to announce that he would be OK with stepping down from his role, the show is forced to respond in a more direct way.
+Now, with Apu’s voice actor Hank Azaria stepping into the spotlight to announce that he would be fine with stepping down from the role, the show is forced to respond in a more direct way.
 Azaria suggests some changes to the character in order to combat racist stereotypes and marginalization of Indians.

 Azaria is concerned that there are people “young or old, past or present” that could be bullied based on Apu’s character.
 He also added that “I’ve given this a lot of thought, and as I say my eyes have been opened.”